dejanpan/object_recognition/README.md

 Framework to recognize objects on Kinect depth images.
 This project is in early development stage.

-You can install the dependencies on ubuntu by executing: sudo apt-get install libopencv-dev mayavi2 python-numpy python-scipy python-matplotlib
+You can install the dependencies on ubuntu by executing: `sudo apt-get install mayavi2 python-numpy python-scipy python-matplotlib`
+It also requires python opencv module, so if it is not installed (for example from ROS) install it using `sudo apt-get install python-opencv`

 Right now only simple syntetic test is availible: